What Is A Rewards Credit Card?

 Compare the rewards credit cards that match your spending habits and apply online through our WhatsApp chatbot.
 Just click the 'Apply' button above, and we'll guide you through the process.

-Worth remembering: The best rewards card isn't always the one with the highest multiplier.
+The best rewards card isn't always the one with the highest multiplier.
 It's the one that matches where you actually spend your money, has a reasonable cap, and offers redemptions you'll actually use.
+If you're unsure which card suits your spending, try our credit card comparison tool to filter by category and see personalised recommendations.